 Toiletries are an essential part of the equipment you should take on any long-distance hike.
 It’s also a category in which many people easily overpack.
-This is an issue because toiletries tend to be rather heavy!
-For most people, it’s just hard to estimate how much toothpaste or shampoo you’ll really need on a 5-week hike.
+This is an issue because toiletries tend to be rather heavy.
+For most people, it’s just hard to estimate how much toothpaste or shampoo you’ll really need on a 2, 3, or 5-week hike.

 That’s why I put together this minimal list of toiletries for a long-distance hike to last you 4-5 weeks (with a few tricks here and there of course).